-Homeless assistance is available through the U.S. Department of Housing and Urban Development (HUD) and individual state programs.
+Homelessness assistance is available through the U.S. Department of Housing and Urban Development (HUD) and individual state programs.
 Each homelessness assistance program can offer different services in addition to housing aid such as help with food and medical attention.
-There is additional homeless veteran assistance in most states for those who have served in the U.S military.
+There is additional homeless veteran assistance in most states for qualifying individuals who have served in the U.S military.
 Former service members who are homeless or at risk of becoming homeless may be able to receive help from resources from Veteran Assistance (VA).
-For more information on homeless assistance, review the sections below.
+For more information on homelessness assistance, review the sections below.

 Who can qualify for homelessness assistance programs?

 While each homelessness assistance program can have different eligibility requirements, most are open to individuals and families considered homeless.
-Homeless assistance is also available to those at imminent risk of becoming homeless.
+Homelessness assistance is also available to those at imminent risk of becoming homeless.
 This can include if an individual or family is fleeing or attempting to flee from domestic violence and may become homeless as a result.
 There are other federal statutes that specify who is considered homeless and qualifies for assistance.
-Download our guide for more details on requirements for housing assistance.
+Download our guide to learn more about the requirements for housing assistance.

 How does HUD help homeless people?

-HUD Exchange Homeless Assistance provides federal resources and supports local agencies that can provide a number of services to the homeless in their area.
+HUD Exchange Homelessness Assistance provides federal resources and supports local agencies that can provide a number of services to the homeless in their area.
 To help seniors locate a homelessness assistance program near them, HUD goes to great lengths to provide individuals with the most up-to-date information on local agencies available.
-One of the best resources for homeless assistance is from national hotlines that can sometimes aid in receiving help sooner.
+One of the best resources for homelessness assistance is from national hotlines that can sometimes aid in receiving help sooner.